-A native of Cincinnati, Ohio, Hall came to Mississippi State as part of the College of Veterinary Medicine's early entry program, which pre-admits students transition from undergraduate to medical degree.
+A native of Cincinnati, Ohio, Hall came to Mississippi State as part of the College of Veterinary Medicine's early entry program, which pre-admits students to its ranks in an effort to smooth their transition from undergraduate to medical degree.
 She completed a bachelor's in animal and dairy science in 2011 and finished the vet program in 2014.